Is Ricotta Cheese Safe During Pregnancy? (Updated 2026 Guide)

 What's Safe

-• Pasteurized ricotta from major grocery store brands like Galbani, Polly O, or Trader Joe's
+• Pasteurized ricotta from major grocery store brands like Galbani, Polly O, or store brands

-• Check the label confirms 'made from pasteurized milk' - all commercial US brands require this
+• Check the label confirms 'made from pasteurized milk' - most U.S. brands are pasteurized by default

 • Use within the expiration date and within 5-7 days of opening